-Is m an isomorphism between $G_1$ and $G_2$ ?
-Explain.
+Is m an isomorphism between G_1 and G_2 ?
+Briefly explain.

-- (b) Using the ordering $v_1, v_2, v_3, v_4, v_5, v_6, v_7$ , write down the adjacency matrix for $G_2$ . - (c) Find an ordering on the vertices of $V_1$ and write down the corresponding adjacency matrix for $G_1$ that makes it clear that $G_1 \cong G_2$ . - (d) Is the graph $G_3$ given below isomorphic to $G_1$ and $G_2$ ?
-Explain.
+- (b) Using the ordering $v_1, v_2, v_3, v_4, v_5, v_6, v_7$, write down the adjacency matrix for G_2 .
+No justification required. - (c) Find an ordering on the vertices of V_1 and write down the corresponding adjacency matrix for G_1 that makes it clear that $G_1 \cong G_2$.
+No justification required. - (d) Is the graph G_3 given below isomorphic to G_1 and G_2 ?
+Briefly explain.

-3. Determine whether each of the following graphs has an Euler circuit, an Euler trail that is not a circuit, or neither.
+4. Determine whether each of the following graphs has an Euler circuit, an Euler trail that is not a circuit, or neither.
 If the graph has an Euler circuit or an Euler trail that is not a circuit, find one.
-Otherwise, explain why neither exists.
+Otherwise, briefly explain why neither exists.

-- 4. For which m and n does the graph $K{m,n}$ contain an Euler circuit?
-An Euler trail that is not a circuit? - 5.
-Determine whether the following graph has a Hamilton path that is not a cycle and determine whether is has a Hamilton cycle.
-Explain.
+- 5. For which m and n does the graph $K{m,n}$ contain an Euler circuit?
+An Euler trail that is not a circuit?
+No justification required. - 6.
+Determine whether the following graph has a Hamilton path that is not a cycle, a Hamilton cycle, or neither.
+If the graph has Hamilton path that is not a cycle or a Hamilton cycle, find one.
+Otherwise, briefly explain why neither exists.

-- 6. If possible, find an example of a graph that has a Hamilton cycle but not an Euler circuit.
-If no such example exists, explain why. - 7.
+- 7. If possible, find an example of a graph that has a Hamilton cycle but not an Euler circuit.
+If no such example exists, briefly explain why. - 8.
 If possible, find an example of a graph that has an Euler circuit but not a Hamilton cycle.
-If no such example exists, explain why. - 8.
-Find 3 spanning trees of the wheel graph $W_6$ such that no pair of the spanning trees is isomorphic.
+If no such example exists, briefly explain why.